• Skip to main content

 After a period of perfect pancake breakfasts, I was looking for an option where I can just make one large pancake that can save me time and dishes.
 Enter, Dutch baby!

-I have been making us some Dutch babies with apples a few times now.
+I have been making us some Apple Dutch baby a few times now.
 Inspired and adapted from Martha Stewart's recipe.
 So, I thought why not share so you too can let the oven do the job while you put on some makeup and paint your lips?

 Jump to: